The Real AI ROI Problem Isn’t Technology — It’s Measurement

 Without a shared language, business cases lose credibility, AI portfolios fragment into pilots, and ROI discussions become political rather than analytical.
 Until leaders agree on what kind of value AI is designed to deliver, debates about ROI will persist regardless of model performance.

-Introducing the Forrester AI Value Matrix.
-This is figure 1 from our report – Introducing The Forrester AI Value Matrix: A Framework For Measuring What Matters.
+This is Figure 1 from our report, Introducing The Forrester AI Value Matrix: A Framework For Measuring What Matters.

-To help clients solve their AI value problem, our newly published value matrix framework describes nine-boxes on two axes:
+To help clients solve their AI value problem, our newly published value matrix framework describes nine instances of value across two axes:

 -

-- Financial outcomes: where AI’s impact appears (e.g., revenue creation, cost and efficiency improvement, or risk mitigation).
+- Financial outcomes: where AI’s impact appears (e.g., revenue creation, cost and efficiency improvement, risk mitigation)

-- Value mechanisms: how AI creates that impact (e.g., productivity, engagement, or strategy).
+- Value mechanisms: how AI creates that impact (e.g., productivity, engagement, strategy)

-By crossing the three financial outcomes with the three value mechanisms, Forrester’s AI Value Matrix defines nine distinct ways AI creates value.
+By crossing three financial outcomes with three value mechanisms, Forrester’s AI Value Matrix defines nine distinct ways AI creates value.
 This adds three things most organizations have been missing:

 -